yodrew/yodrew.github.io/_pages/darkness.md

 ##### tape

-1. use masking tape, 25mm wide.
+1. use regular masking tape, 25mm wide.
 I like 3M construction grade, from a builder's supply.
 It is heavy and sticky.
 Masking tape is effective, cheap, sticks and conforms well to irregular wall surfaces, yet comes off easily without residue (unless you leave it up too long: months, maybe weeks).
-2. black masking tape is interesting and fun.
-It is useful in some applications, but not essential.
+2. black masking tape is not necessary for my standard techniques, but it is interesting and fun.
+It could be useful in special applications you dream up, so I want you to know about it.
 Brands and models are Intertape PF3 or PB1 and Shurtape T106<!-- from American Tape and Label-->.
 Local art and professional lighting supply stores carry it.
 For difficult surfaces, photographic masking tape or black kraft paper tape are stickier, thicker (more lightproof), stronger, and more expensive.
 Look for ProGaff (formerly Permacel) 743, Shurtape 724 or 743, and 3M 235.
-3. avoid electrical tape and most duct and gaffer's tape.
+3. avoid electrical and duct tapes.
 They are made of soft vinyl and obnoxious adhesives.
 They are toxic in their manufacture, handling, use, and disposal.
-One exception I know is Shurtape PC 657, a polyethylene coated gaffer's tape.
-Do research; the devil is in the details.
+Gaffer's tape has better adhesive for removal.
+But most are vinyl.
+One exception I know of is Shurtape PC 657, a polyethylene coated gaffer's tape.
+Always research and test.
+The devil is in the details.
 4. pro-tips
 	- let tape relax between unrolling it and pressing it in place.
-Stretched tape peels off by itself!
+Don't apply while stretched.
+Stretched tape slowly peels off by itself!
 	- for temporary seal, press in place with pad of finger.
-	- for strong, more permanent seal, press in place with finger nail.
-You can see and feel the difference immediately
+	- for strong, more permanent seal, press in place with finger nail or edge of guitar pick or credit card.
+You can see and feel the difference immediately.
-	- use sticky side to grab edge of applied tape to remove it
+	- use sticky side of one piece to grab edge of another applied piece and remove it
 	- use small pieces to tack material in place, then long pieces to cover the whole edge
 	- except for tacking and overlapped ends, use one layer of tape.
-Then it flexes with material as it expands and contracts with heat and moisture.
-Multiple layers rigidify tape and cause it to peel.
+Then it flexes as what it is taped to expands and contracts with heat and moisture.
+Multiple layers of tape are rigid and cause it to peel or open little cracks for light to get through.

 #### single

-Single-layer: extra-thick (0.25mm) black polyethylene construction sheeting, available at concrete supply houses, or EPDM rubber, used for pond lining and roofs.
+Single-layer: extra-thick (0.25mm) material, either black polyethylene construction sheeting, available at concrete supply houses, or EPDM rubber, used for pond lining and roofs.

 This is tricky.
 A single layer requires the most precision.
 You will need lightproof tape or especially careful taping.
-Maybe extend plastic far beyond trim (150-200mm) or fold edge under to create springy seal.
-Use fleece seals for rough surfaces.
-Avoid nicks and punctures.
-Repair with black tape or patch it.
+Extend plastic far beyond trim (150-200mm).
+Fold edge under to create a springy seal.
+Or use fleece seals, especially for rough surfaces.
+Avoid nicking and puncturing it.
+Repair with black tape or patches.
+The double blind is better in most cases.

 #### panel

 A panel is for permanent use.
 It has several benefits.
-It seals snugly inside a recess or outside as a shutter.
+It seals snugly inside a recess or outside like a shutter.

 A panel is of exterior plywood inside or out, or melamine inside.
 These engineered woods are dimensionally stable.